Marlene van Staden: Second term as mayor

 The council convened for the fifth time on 2 December 2021 to elect new leadership.
 The election for the mayor once again ended in a 14–14 tie between Van Staden and Sebaloyi.
 Thereafter, it was decided that a R1 coin toss would determine the winner of the mayoral election.
 The coin toss went in Van Staden's favour and she was re-elected as mayor of the municipality.
 Van Staden said that she was shocked that she was re-elected through a coin toss and said that other measures could have been used to break the stalemate but all parties agreed on a coin toss.

 After the Modimolle-Mookgophong municipality collected nearly R1 million in one day in March 2022, in the wake of threatening to cut off electricity to government buildings as a result of the non-payment of municipal bills, Van Staden said that it was necessary and that "the municipality cannot function without money and the municipality cannot provide better services without money".

+Van Staden stood for provincial leader of the DA at the party's provincial conference on 27 May 2023, but lost to current Member of Parliament Lindy Wilson.

 Personal life

-Van Staden is married to Hannes.
-They have two sons, Luan and Dian.
+Van Staden was married to Hannes.
+They had two sons, Luan and Dian.

+Illness and death

+Van Staden was diagnosed with stage 4 breast cancer in September 2022 and received chemotherapy.
+She underwent a double mastectomy on 19 April 2023.
+Follow-up tests showed no signs of cancer.
+On 17 May 2023, she was admitted to hospital in Polokwane with viral meningitis.
+The cancer had spread and she was admitted to the Mary Potter Oncology Centre in Groenkloof in Pretoria in late-May 2023 where she died on 8 June 2023, at the age of 42.